shayanmoosavi/Quantum-Instant-Coffee/README.md

 - `compare_bands.py` (coming soon)

 ## 📖 Usage
-In order to use these scripts to generate the input files, you must first clone the repository in the main directory you want to generate input files.
-Then, run `init_calc.py` in the following way:
+In order to use these scripts to generate the input files, first clone the repository into the main directory where you want to generate input files.
+Then, run `init_calc.py` as follows:

 ```bash
 python init_calc.py <name-of-the-compound> <path-to-POSCAR-file>
 ```

-POSCAR is a famous file format generally used by the [VASP](https://vasp.at/) software , which stores the lattice vectors and the atomic positions for a specified compound.
-The `init_calc.py` script will generate a folder named `<name-of-the-compound>` and in that folder it will create subfolders with the following structure:
+The POSCAR file is a widely used format in [VASP](https://vasp.at/) software, which stores the lattice vectors and atomic positions for a given compound.
+The `init_calc.py` script will generate a folder named `<name-of-the-compound>`, and within that folder, it will create subfolders with the following structure:

 ```bash
 .